ELayneMorrison/elaynemorrison/README.md

  This is my GitHub profile.
 [Please see my professional CV now here](https://elaynemorrison.github.io/Public/) [-   and/or my LinkedIn ](https://www.linkedin.com/in/elaynemorrison/)

 ### 🔎 Exploring what's next in data leadership.
-- I recently served as **Deputy Chief Data Officer, Analytics & Infrastructure** at the **U.S. Department of Education**, where I led the **Analytics Division** to drive the strategic use of data in decision-making across grants, loans, and beyond.
+- I recently served as **Deputy Chief Data Officer, Analytics & Infrastructure** at the **U.S. Department of Education**, where I led the **Analytics Division** to drive the strategic use of data in decision-making for ED offices.
 I currently have a number of projects focused on data community for displaced/fired federal data professionals (for ex.
 I'll be hosting an Open Space at PyCon May '25).
 ---

 ### ✅ What I’m proud of: